-Winner of over 35 International Awards, Hedgehog's Home is an animated Film by Eva Cvijanović based on the classic story by Branko Ćopić, a writer from former Yugoslavia, Its a warm and universal tale that reminds us there truly is no place like home.
+Winner of over 35 international awards, Hedgehog's Home is an animated film by Eva Cvijanović.
+Based on the classic story by Branko Ćopić, a writer from the former Yugoslavia, it is a warm and universal tale that reminds us there truly is no place like home.

 This animated short by Torill Kove marks the NFB’s 73rd Oscar® nomination!
 With a bright palette and witty dialogue, the film tells the charming story of a seven-year-old girl and her sisters, who ask for a bicycle knowing full well that their loving yet unconventional parents will likely disappoint them.
 Torill Kove’s previous films, My Grandmother Ironed the King’s Shirts (1999) and The Danish Poet (2006), also received Oscar nominations, with the latter taking home the prize in the Short Film (Animated) category in 2007.

 Visit meandmymoulton.com for bonus vignettes based on the film, as well as information on awards, festivals, the road to Oscar®, and more.

 In The Mountain of SGaana, Haida filmmaker Christopher Auchter spins a magical tale of a young man who is stolen away to the spirit world, and the young woman who rescues him.
 The film brilliantly combines traditional animation with formal elements of Haida art, and is based on a story inspired by a old Haida fable.

 During the 2010 Wintercity Festival in Toronto, these animated shorts, created by NFB animators with Toronto youth, were shown on screens across the city.